gitpod-io/website/src/routes/blog/local-app.md

 ![tunnel on all](../../../static/images/blog/local-app/tunnel-on-all.png)

-By default it will attempt to tunnel on the same port, but it will pick a random port if it cannot.
+By default it will attempt to tunnel on the same port, but it will pick a random port if the local port is unavailable.
 This is reflected in the Remote Explorer Ports view below where local port 3000 is tunneled via port 49605:

 ![tunnel on random](../../../static/images/blog/local-app/tunnel-on-random.png)